ivy-llc/ivy/docs/partial_source/contributing.rst

 -------

 All function signatures for the Ivy API are defined in the :code:`ivy.functional.ivy` submodule.
-Functions written here should adhere to the following format:
+Functions written here should adhere to the following type hint format:

 .. code-block:: python